10 ways to keep food fresher for longer

 If you can, avoid packing your fridge so full that food on one shelf is touching the shelf above.
 This can prevent cool air from circulating, pushing up the temperature in parts of the fridge and inviting heat-loving bacteria to tuck into your food.

 Of course, not over-packing your fridge is easier said than done if you simply don't have enough space.
-Stackable tupperware containers can help you maximise the space in your fridge if you're really struggling to fit everything in.
+Stackable sealable plastic containers can help you maximise the space in your fridge if you're really struggling to fit everything in.

 Nevertheless, not having enough storage space is frustrating, so make sure you don't fall into this trap next time you buy a fridge freezer.
 Don't be taken in by the manufacturers' claimed volumes.
 They measure the space in the fridge and freezer with all the drawers taken out, which is obviously unrealistic.